Beat & Custom Beat Productions

 You talked to people instead of writing to them.

 We had tapes that we exchanged and were flashed about the first Walkman CD players!
 Maan, that was dope!

-And it almost seems to me that the focus of music back then was more on story and musicality, not so much on sound or technology (compared to today).
+And it almost seems to me that the focus of artists and rappers back then was more on story and musicality, not so much on sound, videos or technology (compared to today).